US Expat Taxes in India: NRI Filing Guide

 Watch Out For

-• PPF/EPF tax-free status not recognized by US
+- PPF/EPF tax-free status not recognized by US — interest taxable on US return annually

-• Complex Indian TDS system for FTC calculations
+- Complex Indian TDS system (multiple rates, multiple sections) complicates FTC calculations on Form 1116

 Frequently Asked Questions